14 Toilet Problems You’ll Regret Ignoring

 First, take a look at the bolts that secure the seat.
 If the bolts or nuts are plastic, they can’t corrode and will come off easily.
 Simply pry open the cover behind the seat to expose the bolt’s head.
 Unscrew the bolt with pliers or a screwdriver while you hold the nut underneath with the pliers.

 If lubricant won’t free the nut, grab your drill, drill bit collection, and safety glasses.
 Using a 1/16-in. bit, drill into the bolt where it meets the nut.
 Drill 1/4 in. into the bolt.
 Next, enlarge the hole with a 1/8-in. bit, followed by a 3/16-in. bit.
 Then try the socket wrench again.
 Your goal now isn’t to unscrew the nut but to break off the bolt as you turn the nut.
 If the bolt won’t break, keep enlarging the hole.
 Eventually, you’ll weaken the bolt enough to break it.
-If you’re in search of a completely new toilet, be sure to read our expert tips on how to pick a new toilet.
+In case it’s a topic of debate in your family, this is the correct way to hang your toilet paper.

 If summers are humid where you live and you don’t have air conditioning, you’ve probably noticed your toilet “sweating” excessively.
 Condensation forms on the outside of the tank, which can drip down and make a mess or even rot out your floor.
 Some toilets are available with insulated tanks to prevent condensation problems.